 I am a member of the Maniototo Lions Club and I spent 11 years on the Maniototo Area School Board of Trustees.

 I have had two previous terms on the Maniototo Community Board, the last term as Chair and look forward to representing the community again.

 I think as a Community Board it is our role to keep Maniototo issues in front of Council to keep and enhance our current services.

 I am a father of two and a partner in a family contracting business that has been based in Ranfurly for the past 70+ years.

-I believe I can bring a positive, pragmatic approach to the Board, I have vast knowledge of the Maniototo and its community and have a passion to improve local services and infrastructure.
+I have been on the community board for two terms, the last as the Chair.
+I believe I bring a positive, pragmatic approach to the Board; and have vast knowledge of the Maniototo community, and passion to improve local services and infrastructure.

 Mobile: 027 276 7022

-This is my fifth term with the Community Board.
+This is my sixth term with the Community Board.

 MCB Public Forum